xl-s/DATE-2019/README.md

 # DATE 2019

-Just some stuff from DATE
+Just some random stuff from DATE